Fort Mackinac’s Dungeon: ‘Black Hole’ remains today

 The plaque at the fort states that one unfortunate soldier died while serving time in the hole in the spring of 1800.
 There’s also some evidence that at one time “an Indian was placed in the ‘Black Hole’ and later taken out dead.”

-The black hole at Fort Mackinac was used to hold prisoners until sometime in the mid-1800s when it was abandoned and covered with new flooring.
+The black hole at Fort Mackinac eventually was abandoned and covered with new flooring.
 The hole was rediscovered in the 1930s by workmen repairing that floor.
 The black hole remains intact as part of the restored guardhouse and you can peer into it during a tour of Fort Mackinac still today!

 Share on Social